 Company leaders realized they needed to incorporate technology to improve speed and quality.
 “We started looking ahead at what the trends are going to be and what’s going to set us apart from other companies.
 We wanted to take the next step and go further for customers, and we wanted to become more efficient and better at what we do,” says Mike O’Keefe, the firm’s vice president of scaffold operations.

 That meant colleagues who had previously helped with drawings could focus elsewhere.
 And the firm could take business to the next level.
-“Scaffold Designer allowed us to increase our bid volume, our capacity and our ability to get more work,” O’Keefe says.
+“Avontus Designer allowed us to increase our bid volume, our capacity and our ability to get more work,” O’Keefe says.

-Scaffold Designer is also helping the firm win clients and increase customer satisfaction.
+Avontus Designer is also helping the firm win clients and increase customer satisfaction.
 When customers receive a quote, they now get a drawing as well.
 “Customers want to know we have the ability to access certain areas and get around obstacles.
 This gives us the opportunity to show them before they even ask,” O’Keefe says.

-Drawings produced in Scaffold Designer, including a 3D view, also help project managers clarify exactly what they want built in the field.
+Drawings produced in Avontus Designer, including a 3D view, also help project managers clarify exactly what they want built in the field.
 “When we give a copy of the drawing to the scaffold team, it allows them to take some of the guesswork and redesign out of it,” O’Keefe says.

 Communication got even smoother starting in March 2017, when Niles Plant Services began using Avontus Viewer, a new virtual reality extension for Avontus Designer.
 Company leaders and operations managers can virtually walk through a design from all angles before it’s built.
 “Viewing models in Avontus Viewer helps identify clearance issues, distance from walls and other issues of concern.
 It puts it in perspective in a way that’s challenging for people in print,” O’Keefe says.